Deploy AIStor on Kubernetes

 license: "LICENSE-STRING"

-Install the chart to the aistor namespace:
+4. Install the chart to the aistor namespace with the customization file:

 helm install aistor minio/aistor-objectstore-operator \